EdwinKuttappi/fastpage1/_posts/2022-11-15-PBL-binary.md

 - I was not sure how to open each one and how exactly I was supposed to make the functions
 - have to change all the variables for each hack
 - Was not sure how to assign the 24 bits part
+- Couldn't Assign the java variables to the color code, but I was able to make the functions for it